delpanahi/colorbuddy/README.md

 - Natalie Wesseldine

 ### About ColorBuddy:
-ColorBuddy is a tool that allows designers to understand how to make their designs more inclusive to people who have different types of color-blindness.
-Through ColorBuddy, we specifically show designers what their chosen colors look like to people with red-green and blue-yellow color-blindness, as well as monochromacy.
+ColorBuddy is a tool that allows designers to understand what their designs may look like to people with various types of colorblindness.
+Through ColorBuddy, we specifically show designers what their chosen colors look like to people with protanopia, deuteranopia, and tritanopia.

-Once designers input an RGB value, ColorBuddy will first provide them with visuals of how their inputted color appears to those with color-blindness.
-Next, ColorBuddy will provide a visual of how their inputted color would look to those with Protanopia (inablility to see red), Deuteranopia (inability to see green), and Tritanopia (inability to see blue).
+Once designers input an RGB value, Color Buddy will provide a visual of how their inputted color would look to those with Protanopia (inablility to see red), Deuteranopia (inability to see green), and Tritanopia (inability to see blue).

-The ColorBuddy tool also includes and 'About ColorBuddy' tab, walking users through the different types of colorblindness and how to make their designs more inclusive using this tool.
-Additionally, the 'About ColorBuddy' tab aims to bring awareness to colorblindness and the people it effects, encouraging inclusivity.
+Our Color Buddy tool also includes an 'About Color Buddy' tab, walking users through the different types of colorblindness.
+This 'About Color Buddy' tab aims to bring awareness to colorblindness, encouraging inclusivity.

-The last tab, 'Credits,' showcases the contributors of this project in the hopes that users feel that the tool is more comfortable and personal.
+The last tab, 'Credits', showcases the contributors of this project in the hopes that users feel that the tool is more comfortable and personal.